marianagsoares/marianagsoares/README.md

   ### My soft skills

-   <p> ✨ I'm a detail-oriented person and I really enjoy working with a team.
-My colleagues often say that I have good and effective communication skills and because of it I had the opportunity to be a monitor in the first bootcamp that I participated in 2022. ✨</p>
+   <p> ✨ I'm a transition career professional and  I am undertaking a bachelor degree in Information Systems.
+In my previous work experiences, I have improved my negotiation and communication skills dealing with the public in a daily basis.
+As a front-end developer volunteer, I have improved my problem solving and teamwork skills.
+In a recent QA bootcamp I stood out due to my commitment to the development of the entire team and my English knowledge.
+Currently I am looking for a QA position in a tech-leading company which will allow me to  further my expertise in software testing.✨</p>

 </div>
 </div>